 Please see below for state-specific laws that might be useful for victims and survivors of domestic violence.
 This information is written in a Q & A format and is meant to provide you with easy-to-understand information.
 You can also reach us at our Email Hotline if you have more specific questions.

-Information about civil protection orders and moving in and out of state with a protection order.
+Information about civil protection orders, extreme risk protection orders, and moving in and out of state with a protection order.

 State-specific information about custody in D.C.

 This page addresses some general (not state-specific) laws of one parent taking a child out of the state or country, without the other parent’s consent.

 Information about housing-related protections for victims of domestic violence.

 Washington, D.C. provides workplace protections for victims of domestic violence, stalking, and sexual abuse by allowing employees to use their paid time off to get services or protection.
 The law also allows victims of domestic violence to get unemployment insurance if they lose their job because of the domestic violence and prohibits discrimination based on a person’s status as a victim.